-Even though the stream to own model is designed to make sure musicians get paid for every play we also know that rules are meant to be broken, so there if there’s a way to help musicians with self-promotion and discovery, we’ll do our best to adapt.
+Even though the stream-to-own model is designed to make sure musicians get paid for every play we also know that rules are meant to be broken, so if there’s a way to help musicians with self-promotion and discovery, we’ll do our best to adapt.

 Reaching an even larger market

 Often when people hear about Resonate their first response is “wow, that’s gonna be hard going up against Spotify!”

 But the reality is, Spotify isn’t our competition.